pietropadovese/Muffins_or_Chihuahuas/README.md

 # Muffins_or_Chihuahuas
- Project repository as a part of a university machine learning course and focuses on utilizing neural networks for image classification tasks.
+ Project repository as a part of a university machine learning course.
 This project aims to classify images into two categories: Chihuahuas and Muffins testing different neural network architectures.

 ## Repository Structure
 - **dataset**: Contains Chihuahuas and Muffins images divided into training and validation sets.